-Insert injection molding is often compared to other molding methods like injection molding and overmolding, but there are some differences between each of the processes.
+Insert injection molding is similar to other molding methods, but there are some differences between each of the processes.
 Injection molding involves injecting one or more molten plastic resins into a mold to create a single finished part.

-Overmolding is a two-step process where a plastic layer is molded over and around a previously molded part to produce a single component; an adhesive is sometimes required to create a permanent bond.
-Insert molding is similar to overmolding in that it involves joining separate parts to form a single component.
-The difference, however, is that plastic insert molding is a single-step process where the preformed insert and molten resin are placed in a mold together to combine two parts.
+Overmolding is a two-step process where a plastic layer is molded over and around a previously molded part to produce a single component.
+Similar to this, insert molding involves joining separate parts to form a single component, but the difference is that the insert molding process is only a single step.
+The preformed insert and molten resin are placed in a mold together to combine two parts.

 Insert molding (or “insert moulding”) is just one of the many specialized plastic injection molding services Stack Plastics offers.
-We utilize highly-advanced vertical molding machines that are specifically designed for insert injection molding.
-The insert molding process requires very tight tolerances to ensure correct formation of the plastic parts—misalignment of even a fraction of a millimeter can lead to complete failure of the process.
+Using highly-advanced vertical molding machines, our insert molding process achieves tight tolerances to ensure correct formation of the plastic parts.

-Our state-of-the-art plastic insert molding equipment can meet even the most exacting specifications.
-To guarantee that the metal insert parts match your specifications we’ve forged sound working relationships with a number of vendors who supply us with high quality metal insert components.
+To guarantee that the metal insert parts match your specifications, we’ve forged sound working relationships with numerous vendors who supply us with high-quality metal insert components.
 We will also work with customer-supplied inserts, as your project requires.

 Injection Molding Threads for Screw Thread Applications

-Though it’s not technically insert molding, molding threads into plastic parts is a common production option that we provide.
-Internal or external threads can be molded directly into the part profile.
-Molding threads into your part makes it easy to attach other components via screw threads.
+Though it’s not technically insert molding, we also provide molding threads into plastic parts.
+Internal or external threads can be molded directly into the part profile, making it easy to attach other components via screw threads.